snap-stanford/MLAgentBench/README.md

 Finally, to reproduce plots with jsons genereated, run plot.py in MLAgentBench.

-# Run Experiments
+# Workflow

+To run the benchmark systematically, we recommend the following workflow:

-To run parallel experiments over different tasks and different agents, you can use `run_experiments.sh`
+1. Run parallel experiments over different tasks and different agents using `run_experiments.sh`.
+This will generate log folders in structure of final_exp_logs/<model_name>/<run_timestamp>/...
+2. Run eval.sh with properly specified models and tasks to generate evaluation jsons.
+3. Use plot.py in MLAgentBench to analyze the results.
+Note you need to fix some paths and names in the file as marked with TODO.

 # Tasks